namngyh/namngyh/README.md

 ---

 ## About Me
-Data professional with expertise in transforming raw data into actionable insights that drive business growth.
+Data professional with expertise in transforming raw data into actionable insights.
 Specialized in analyzing complex datasets, building predictive models, and designing data solutions that support strategic decision-making.

 ---